Now and Next Family Conference 2019

 Small steps, giant leaps

-We invite you to join us at the 3rd annual Now & Next Family Conference Saturday 26th October 2019.
+We invite you to join us at the 3rd annual Now & Next Family Conference on Saturday 26th October 2019.
 The conference will bring together families of children with disabilities and their allies.

 Themes of the conference include: